Jacob Winings House and Clover Mill

-The Jacob Winings House and Clover Mill is an historic American clover mill and home that are located in Warwick Township, Chester County, Pennsylvania.
+The Jacob Winings House and Clover Mill is an historic clover mill and home that are located in Warwick Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 The house was built by 1796, and is a 2 1/2-story, random, fieldstone structure, six bays wide by two bays deep.
 It has a gable roof and a porch added in the late nineteenth century.
 The mill is a small, 2 1/2-story, banked stone structure with a gable roof.

-It was added to the National Register of Historic Places in 1979.